 If you follow my blog, then you know that I like to take a cooking class in every country I visit.
 Truth is, I’m a terrible cook.
-The great thing about cooking for friends back home is that they have no idea if you’ve messed up because they have no idea what it’s supposed to taste like.
+The great thing about cooking exotic food for friends back home is that they have no idea if you’ve messed up.
 This has given me a little more confidence in the kitchen.
-I can honestly say most of my friends and family don’t know what Balinese food is.
+I decided to take a Balinese Cooking Class in Ubud with my mom.
+I can honestly say most of our friends and family don’t know what Balinese food is.
 In fact, I’m not sure I even know.

 From what I can gather so far, some of the staples include curry, satay, fried rice, tofu/tempe, and seafood.
 The base ingredients are lemon grass, pepper, shallot, chili, garlic, ginger, ginger, and more ginger.
 Oh, and did I mention ginger?
 It’s similar to a lot of other Asian cuisines, however it feels a little lighter.
 It’s still spicy, but not as hearty as other places I’ve been.

 My mom and I decided to take a class with Canting Bali since it was the class our homestay recommended.
 The price included transportation, a tour of the local market, an eight-course meal, and a print out of all the recipes to take with us.
 We started off at the morning market where we got a run down of all the local fruits, vegetables, and spices.
 We even got a little insight into Hinduism and how to make an offering.
 Once we arrived at the cooking school, we got to make an offering of our own which was really cool.